kuriboshi/lips/docs/reference/arith.md

 # Arithmetic Functions

-`lips` supports both integer and floating point numbers.
+`lips` supports both integer (currently only 64 bit values are supported) and floating point numbers (double).
 There are functions specific for either integers or floating points as well as generic functions which can take either type.

 > `(abs n)` (_Function_)